devalparikh/vat-mini/README.md

 ![Closed-loop rollout of the vision-action policy on RoboMimic Can after `make robomimic-can` training](docs/images/robomimic-can-rollout.gif)

 *Closed-loop sim rollout on RoboMimic Can after a `make robomimic-can` training run.*

+Trained for 10 epochs at batch size 16 (10k train / 1k validation samples, sequence length 12, lr 3e-4).
+By the final epoch the 7-DoF action policy reaches a training loss of ~0.022 with a validation action MAE of ~0.062 (MSE ~0.022).

 ## Repo contents